 To be eligible for services, a person must have a disability that begins before the person's 18th birthday, be expected to continue indefinitely and present a substantial disability as defined in Section 4512 of the California Welfare and Institutions Code.
 Eligibility is established through diagnosis and assessment performed by regional centers.

-California Department of Developmental Services is the agency through which the State of California provides services and supports to individuals with developmental disabilities.
+California Department of Developmental Services (CDDS) is the agency through which the State of California provides services and supports to individuals with developmental disabilities.